-Regional Water Board Order No. 93-085 (July 21, 1993) reissued the Palo Alto permit.
+Regional Water Board Order No. 93-086 (July 21, 1993) reissued the Sunnyvale permit.

-- Consistent with the requirements of State Water Board Order No. 90-5, contained water quality-based effluent limits for toxics, and mass limits for metals, and therefore granted exceptions to the Basin Plan discharge prohibitions. - Addressed chronic toxicity by incorporating all permit amendments contained in the Blanket Chronic Toxicity Order (Regional Water Board Order No. 92-104).
+- Consistent with the requirements of State Water Board Order No. 90-5, contained water quality-based effluent limits for toxics, mass limits for metals, and a requirement to continue avian botulism control efforts, and therefore granted exceptions to the Basin Plan discharge prohibitions. - Addressed chronic toxicity by incorporating all permit amendments contained in the Blanket Chronic Toxicity Order (Regional Water Board Order No. 92-104).

-Regional Water Board Cease and Desist Order No. 93-083 (July 21, 1993) was adopted.
+Regional Water Board Cease and Desist Order No. 93-084 (July 21, 1993) was adopted.

-Addressed significant violations of copper and nickel effluent limitations established by Order No. 91-068 occurring between May 1991 and August 1992, and included compliance schedules to enforce compliance with the copper and nickel requirements of Order No. 93-085.
-Regional Water Board Order No. 98-054 (June 17, 1998) reissued the Palo Alto permit.
+• Addressed anticipated violations of copper and nickel effluent limitations established by Order No. 93-086, included source control programs for copper, nickel, silver, and mercury, and included compliance schedules to enforce compliance with the new copper and nickel requirements.

+Regional Water Board Order No. 98-053 (June 17, 1998) reissued the Sunnyvale permit.